 E-Commerce is a channel where things can change fast.
-Your e-Commerce agency needs to be good at dealing with changeability.
+Your e-Commerce agency has to be good at dealing with change.

 You want agility and flexibility from your e-Commerce agency.
-They need to be able to evolve their processes to meet changing market conditions.
-They need to go the extra mile to help you fix issues.
+They have to be able to evolve their processes to meet changing market conditions.
+They have to go the extra mile to help you fix issues.
 The best ones go above and beyond to help you drive your e-Commerce growth.